tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
+- Replace 'for loops' by higher order function calls
 - Refactor removeX(uuid, array) functions into one generic in miscUtils
 - Rebuild rest-api to real rest-api (then do not load data from js files on init but from server api)
 - React components should always use a callback when doing stuff after setState